TheRaihan/ISAD5004/documents/RaihanTaher_21999464_ISEReport.md

 Their purpose is self explainatory, after each job is done and tested to will be merged in the main branch.
 Thats the initial plan, which might slightly change while developing.

-## Module Description
+# Module Description

-First I thought about having a Class (Person) for the person's birthday we are working on, then needed properties and method for determining life path  number, lucky color and generation.
+First I thought about having a Class (Person) for the person we are working on, in that we will have properties and method for determining life path  number, lucky color and generation.
 Then the other functions we might need for implementation will be declared globally.
 This way we will have one sub module for one well defined task which is the ultimate goal we want to achieve in modularity.

 Person Class
 This class represents a person with attributes such as name, birthday, generation, and life path number.
 It includes methods to determine a person's generation, calculate their life path number, and identify their lucky color based on their life path number.